-A foreign applicant is required to meet the legal conditions for adoption set out by their home country.
-The country must have diplomatic relations with Thailand.
-The applicant may deal directly with an approved adoption agency in their home country.
-That agency may then submit application documents directly to the DSDW or to one of four non-governmental organizations (NGOs) that have been authorized to directly place Thai children with overseas adoptive parents.
-These organizations are the Thai Red Cross, the Holt Sahathai Foundation, the Friends for All Children Foundation, and the Pattaya Orphanage in Chonburi.
+Foreign applicants must comply with the adoption criteria mandated by their home country, which must maintain diplomatic relations with Thailand.
+They can initiate the adoption process through an accredited agency in their home country, which in turn can forward the application documents to the DSDW or to one of four authorized non-governmental organizations (NGOs).
+These NGOs, permitted to facilitate the direct placement of Thai children with international adoptive parents, include the Thai Red Cross, Holt Sahathai Foundation, Friends for All Children Foundation, and the Pattaya Orphanage in Chonburi.

 Foreign residents in Thailand, equipped with proof of residency and house registration, can apply for adoption locally within their residential area.
 In Bangkok, applications are made at the Child Adoption Center of the DSDW, while in other provinces, submissions are directed to the provincial DSDW office.
 Temporary foreign residents with a work permit from the Labor Department are also eligible to apply, provided they have lived in Thailand for at least six months prior to the application and can fulfill a six-month pre-adoption residency requirement.
 Applications, along with requisite documents certified by the applicant's embassy in Thailand, should be submitted to the DSDW.